-39. When will Employer PINs be sent out?
+38. When will Employer PINs be sent out?

-The "OFS Company ID" and "Employer PIN" are provided in the employer's annual filing notification sent via U.S. postal mail to the primary employer contact.
-This information will also be sent via email to all employer contacts the week of April 29th.
+The "OFS Company ID" and "Employer PIN" are provided in the employer's annual filing notification sent via email to all employer contacts when data collection opens on Tuesday, May 20, 2025.
 To ensure you receive these important notifications, please add Notification@eeocdata.org and EEOCdata-noreply@eeocdata.org to your employer's safe senders list.